wowica/xogmios/README.md

 end
 ```

-The following example implements the State Query behaviour and runs queries against the tip of the chain.
+The following example illustrates working with the State Query protocol runs queries against the tip of the chain.

 ```elixir
 defmodule StateQueryClient do